 My new one only has 2 so far for Oman and Tanzania.

 And not sure if it counts, but the back cover of my old passport has acquired a few stickers along the way… One from security at Bangkok‘s Survanabhumi airport, one from an Israeli border crossing and the last is one of those infamous bar codes from Tel Aviv’s Ben-Gurion airport.
-My new one has a security sticker from London Heathrow Airport.
+My new one has security stickers from London Heathrow, Nairobi and Ponta Delgada airports.

 W – Wine – best glass of wine while traveling and where: